ICD-11 code : 6A02;

 - Autism [MedDRA Preferred Term]

-Autism spectrum disorder is characterized by persistent deficits in the ability to
+Autism spectrum disorder is characterised by persistent deficits in the ability to

 initiate and to sustain reciprocal social interaction and social communication, and

-by a range of restricted, repetitive, and inflexible patterns of behaviour and interests.
+by a range of restricted, repetitive, and inflexible patterns of behaviour, interests

-The onset of the disorder occurs during the developmental period, typically in early
+sociocultural context.
+The onset of the disorder occurs during the developmental period,

-childhood, but symptoms may not become fully manifest until later, when social demands
+typically in early childhood, but symptoms may not become fully manifest until later,

-exceed limited capacities.
-Deficits are sufficiently severe to cause impairment in
+when social demands exceed limited capacities.
+Deficits are sufficiently severe to

-personal, family, social, educational, occupational or other important areas of functioning
+cause impairment in personal, family, social, educational, occupational or other important

-and are usually a pervasive feature of the individual's functioning observable in
+areas of functioning and are usually a pervasive feature of the individual's functioning

-all settings, although they may vary according to social, educational, or other context.
+observable in all settings, although they may vary according to social, educational,

-Individuals along the spectrum exhibit a full range of intellectual functioning and
+or other context.
+Individuals along the spectrum exhibit a full range of intellectual